factorhouse/examples/README.md

 ## Kpow

 - [Consumer Offset Management](./offset-management/)
-  - Python producer and consumer clients that are used to demonstrate consumer offset management in Kpow.
+  - Python producer and consumer clients that are used to demonstrate Kpow's consumer offset management capabilities.

 ## Flex